 The Tale Of Turmoil Ends: US TikTok Set To Divest In 2026

 Timed perfectly with the first US-based TikTok Awards, TikTok signed an agreement to divest US TikTok.
-This deal, reportedly valued at around $14B, will divest US TikTok to a joint venture of primarily American investors, including Oracle, Silver Lake, and MGX (UAE) who will own about 45%.
-The remaining stake stays with existing investors of ByteDance and ByteDance itself.
-This compromise gives US more control, while allowing ByteDance to remain involved.
+This deal, reportedly valued at around $14 billion, will divest US TikTok to a joint venture of primarily American investors, including Oracle, Silver Lake, and MGX (UAE), which will own about 45%.
+The remaining stake will stay with existing investors of ByteDance and ByteDance itself.
+This compromise will give the US more control while allowing ByteDance to remain involved.
 Last year, Forrester predicted that TikTok would not be banned or divest in 2025, and it looks like we just made it.
-This agreement is set to close on Jan 22, 2026.
-But this isn’t a “done deal” yet – it still requires approval from US regulators and the Chinese government.
+The agreement is set to close on Jan.
+22, 2026.
+But this isn’t a “done deal” yet — it still requires approval from US regulators and the Chinese government.

 The Algorithm Experience Will Be Different

-This new US joint venture will be responsible for securing the algorithm, protecting US data, moderating content, and software assurance.
+This new US joint venture will be responsible for securing the algorithm, protecting US data, moderating content, and overseeing software assurance.
 One of the most important questions in this deal has always been whether the algorithm would come with the sale, and the answer is “yes and no.” This US joint venture will have to retrain the recommendation algorithm on US user data — meaning the experience will feel different, and users will very likely notice.

 Brands And Creators Should Be Skeptical

 It’s possible that this new TikTok will be even better than the original, but that’s not a guarantee.
-At this point there are more questions than answers.
+At this point, there are more questions than answers.
 Here’s what you should be asking:

-• How will TikTok manage ads for global vs US TikTok?
+• How will TikTok manage ads for global vs. US TikTok?

 • Will the ads on US TikTok be more or less effective than before?